MadcoreTom/pigeon-path/readme.md

 * ✅ reset button, in case the palyer softlocks themselves
 * Tiles you're not allowed to stop on (maybe there's no dot)
+* Spash screen
-* track the number of turns
+* track the number of turns, and have a par
 * imps that move left/right or up/down each turn
 * Different palettes